Seven and the Ragged Tiger: Caribbean sessions

 On 20 July 1983, Duran Duran briefly halted the sessions to play at the Prince's Trust concert with Dire Straits at the Dominion Theatre in London, with Prince Charles and Princess Diana in attendance.
 Having not performed live in several months, Duran Duran were under-rehearsed, leading to a poor performance amidst technical problems, but spoke briefly with the royal couple afterwards.
-A photograph taken of Diana with singer Simon Le Bon, John and Andy made headlines the following day.
-Three days later, the band played a charity concert at Aston Villa's football stadium, Villa Park, in Birmingham before returning back to Montserrat.
+A photograph taken of Diana with singer Simon Le Bon, John Taylor and Andy Taylor made headlines the following day.
+Three days later, the band played a charity concert at Aston Villa's football stadium, Villa Park, in Birmingham before returning to Montserrat.

-Upon their return to Montserrat, Duran Duran supporter Steve Sutherland of Melody Maker visited the sessions to check on progress.
+Upon their return to Montserrat, Steve Sutherland of Melody Maker visited the sessions to check on progress.
 According to Malins, the band played him eight new songs "in various states of disarray".
 Sutherland predicted "Union of the Snake" would be the first single, while opining that "['The Reflex'] is sharper and more brutal than anything they've recorded before".
 The writer was informed by Sadkin that the album was far from completion amidst the studio's technical problems.
 Sadkin had a hard time producing the record overall and later said he was surprised at how little material the band had.